Ashokkumar2sa/Flutter-apps/README.md

 # Flutter-apps-
  Flutter apps made by using android studio

+ #Quizller An basic app that display question and user have to choose the answer .
+And we display whether the user has got right answer or not

  #Xylophone in this we learn to use audio files in our apps and include the packages avaiilable

  #dice app diplaying a dice which gives shows a random number when pressed.